 Springfield is a located just south of the Beltway and within an arm’s reach of the District.
 This suburban region is defined by pleasant living quarters and more open roads.

-Vienna, surrounded by Interstate 66, I-495, and Route 7, is a perfect location for travel into DC.
+Vienna, MD, surrounded by Interstate 66, I-495, and Route 7, is a perfect location for travel into DC.
 This quintessential residential area is fits working individuals who want a break from the city